Skerwe/markdown-documentation-library/docs/README.md

 # Markdown Documentation Library (MDL)

-Notes and links documented in markdown format.
+All my software development notes and links, documented in markdown format.

 ---